GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Attack of Opportunity
 Reaction
-When a combatant enters or exits the range of your melee weapon, you may make a melee attack against them.
+When a combatant enters or exits the range of your melee weapon (or unarmed attack), you may make a melee attack against them as appropriate.

 #### Beat
 Action or Reaction